Ragavendra R. Baliga: Early career

 Baliga received an MBBS, from St. John's Medical College, Bangalore in 1984 and post-doctoral degree Doctor of Medicine, from Bangalore Medical College/Bangalore University in 1988.
-In 1988 along with Prof Anura Kurpad, MD he was founding editor of St. John’s Journal of Medicine which was subsequently edited by Prof Ashley D’Cruz, MBBS, MS, MCH and Prof Sunitha Simon Kurpad, MD.
+In 1988 along with Anura Kurpad he was founding editor of St. John’s Journal of Medicine which was subsequently edited by Ashley D’Cruz and Sunitha Simon Kurpad.
 After a hiatus this journal has been resurrected and now rechristened St. John’s Medical Journal.

-He then migrated to the UK in 1988 and worked with Prof Hans Frankel, FRCP and Prof Christopher J Mathias, FRCP at the National Spinal Injuries Center affiliated with Stoke Mandeville Hospital, Aylesbury, Oxford Regional Health Authority and St. Mary’s Medical School, Paddington, London.
+He then migrated to the UK in 1988 and worked with Hans Frankel and Christopher J Mathias at the National Spinal Injuries Center affiliated with Stoke Mandeville Hospital, Aylesbury, Oxford Regional Health Authority and St. Mary’s Medical School, Paddington, London.
 The research he conducted shed light on the post-prandial cardiovascular hemodynamics in quadriplegics.
-Between 1990-1992 he worked at Clinical Tutor at University of Aberdeen, and Registrar with Prof James Petrie, FRCP who later on became President of Royal College of Physicians of Edinburgh, Prof Peter Brunt, FRCP, Prof John Webster, FRCP and Prof Nigel Benjamin, FRCP.
-From Scotland he moved the Hammersmith Hospital and Royal Postgraduate Medical School, London where he worked with Prof J.Kooner, FRCP and Prof Paolo Camici, FRCP at the MRC Cyclotron Center.
+Between 1990-1992 he worked at Clinical Tutor at University of Aberdeen, and Registrar with James Petrie, Peter Brunt, John Webster and Nigel Benjamin.
+From Scotland he moved the Hammersmith Hospital and Royal Postgraduate Medical School, London where he worked with J.Kooner and Paolo Camici at the MRC Cyclotron Center.
 He was involved with research pertaining to premature coronary artery disease in those hailing from the Indian sub-continent and he also investigated post-prandial hemodynamics.